TheEnginesOfCreation/q3spenhanced/README.md

 # q3spenhanced
 Enhance Quake III Arena single player mode to include Free For All, Team Deathmatch and Capture the Flag gametypes.

+# Looking for help
+Quake 3 has these tier introduction cinematics which introduce the characters that appear in a certain tier in the game.
+These videos are a bit out of place for custom mappacks, so I had the idea of supplying custom tier introduction videos that are generic in nature.
+Do you have the graphical design skill to make tier introduction videos and are you interested in helping this project out with that?
+Contact me at eraesr [at] gmail [dot] com.

 # Building the project
 After checking out, code can be compiled to qvm by running buildall.bat in the code folder.
 To build cgame, game or q3_ui projects individually, use the .bat files of the same names in their respective folders.